BlueBell-XA/Sudoku_Solver/README.md

 ## Usage
 - Add any unsolved Sudoku puzzles in the blank puzzles text document in the example format.
 Zeros represent a blank space.
 - Run the main.py script to solve and output all the puzzles at once.
 - Current individual puzzle time-out is set to 10 seconds.
-Change this the TIMEOUT_SECONDS constant in main.py if required.
+Change the TIMEOUT_SECONDS constant in main.py if required.